Marvellous-Codeworks/Homepage/blog/2026-07-31-road-to-tms9-launch/index.md

 import suspendySummer from './suspendy-summer-vacation.webp';

 Five weeks ago we opened this series with [a new look for a new era](/blog/road-to-tms9-visual-redesign).
-Google just cleared [v9.0.0](https://github.com/gioxx/MarvellousSuspender/releases/tag/untagged-ac2f89701b50b29f28e6) for review, and starting **Monday morning, August 3rd**, the rollout to the Chrome Web Store begins.
+Google just cleared v9.0.0 for review, and starting **Monday morning, August 3rd**, the rollout to the Chrome Web Store begins.
 This is the last stop on the road.

 <img src={suspendySummer} alt="Suspendy Guy in Hawaiian shirt, sunglasses, and sandals, holding a tropical cocktail" style={{float: 'right', margin: '0 0 1rem 1.5rem', width: '180px'}} />

-It's also pushing 40°C outside as we write this, summer in full swing, and yes, 40°C in Italy is exactly as absurd as it sounds.
+It's also pushing about 40°C outside as we write this, summer in full swing, and yes, 40°C in Italy is exactly as absurd as it sounds.
 Wherever you are, we hope you get a good stretch of vacation out of it.
 We won't really be taking one ourselves, but we'll admit to easing off the throttle a little.

 {/* truncate */}